serapred/linux/README.md

-## Project containing bash script and linux knowledge of interesting nature
+## Bash scripting and Linux OS

+this project will contain interesting scripts and topics regarding Linus Torvalds' beloved OS